julianschill/klipper/docs/LED_Effect.md

 The position of the specified stepper motor is represented by the first color in the palette.
 The remaining colors in the gradient are blended and mirrored on either side.
 As the stepper position changes relative to the axis length, the lights move up and down the strip.
+It should be noted that the effect itself updates stepper position every half second based on the reported position of the stepper similar to the GET_POSITION gcode command.
+It will not be realtime.

 #### Fire
     Effect Rate:  45  Probability of "sparking"
     Cutoff:       40  Rate of "cooling"
-    Palette:          Color values to blend from "Cold" to "Hot" The FastLED library for Arduino has a sample sketch called Fire2012WithPalette included.
+    Palette:          Color values to blend from "Cold" to "Hot" The FastLED library for Arduino has a sample sketch called Fire2012WithPalette included with it.
 This effect is a port of that sketch.
 It simulates a flame by "sparking" an LED.
-The "heat" from that LED travels down the lenght of the LEDs where it gradually cools.
+The "heat" from that LED travels down the length of the LEDs where it gradually cools.
+A higher rate of sparking causes a greater amount of heat to accumulate at the base of the strip resulting a more intense flame.
+Changing the rate of cooling results in longer or shorter overall flames.

 ## Effect Layer Blending